-Students are expected to cooperate with investigations by school administration.
+If or when a breach of the Student Rights and Responsibilities is suspected, students are expected to cooperate with investigations by school administration.
 When contemplating and conducting a reasonable search of student property (including electronic devices), school administration must balance a student's reduced expectation of privacy in relation to school matters, with the need to provide a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging for students and staff.